CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation: for implementation of time series imputation

+In this section, we discuss the effect of adjusting the function $\rvepsilon_\theta$, described in \Secref{sec:main:time}.
 First, let us consider the effect of the adjustment on sampling.
 The adjustment does not essentially affect the model at sampling time, because all values of data are either conditional observations or imputation targets as shown in \Tabref{tab:summaryinput} and the model can distinguish the type of each value through the mask $\bmM^\rmo$.
 Since the output shape is adjusted, we need to recover the shape by extracting the indices of the imputation targets from the output, so that we substitute the outputs into \eqref{eq:reverse_cond}.

 Next, we focus on the effect of the adjustment on training.
 Unlike sampling, the model at training time cannot distinguish imputation targets and missing values since we ignore missing values during training as shown in \Tabref{tab:summaryinput}.
 In order to handle the missing values, we need to modify the inputs to $\rvepsilon_\theta$.
 Here, we use a similar approach to the training procedure with the unconditional model in \Secref{append:uncondtrain}.
 Namely, we treat the missing indices like a part of imputation targets.
 We illustrate the extended training procedure in \Figref{fig:training_extend}.
 First, we set zeros to the missing indices as dummy values.
 We denote the extended imputation targets as $\bmx_0^\hatrmu$.
 Then, we sample noisy targets $\bmx_t^\hatrmu = \sqrt{{\alpha}_t}\bmx_0^\hatrmu + (1-{\alpha}_t) \rvepsilon^\hatrmu$, where $\rvepsilon^\hatrmu$ is masked noise and is given by $\rvepsilon^\hatrmu:= (1-\bmM^\rmo) \odot \rvepsilon$, as shown in \Figref{fig:training_extend}.
 We denoise the noisy targets for training.
 We only estimate the noise for the original imputation targets, since the dummy values contain no information about the data distribution.
 In other words, we train $\rvepsilon_\theta$ by solving the following optimization problem: